GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 The three-step procedure above for creating a C++ console application is the simplest method.
 To create an empty C++ project, refer to the installation section on the *PRGMING_C* document.

-Visual Studio can run a C language program in two different ways: debugging mode (`F5`) and without debugging mode (`Ctrl+F5`).
+Visual Studio can run a C++ language program in two different ways: debugging mode (`F5`) and without debugging mode (`Ctrl+F5`).
 Debugging mode is used to inspect the problem and visualize the process, otherwise run without debugging is recommended.

 ## Xcode
 [Xcode](https://developer.apple.com/download/release/) is the most renowned IDE for macOS developed by Apple, which uses the clang compiler.
 Xcode supports various languages, and just like Visual Studio, Xcode has a project option for C++ language.